BIX ARTICLE

 2. Greenpeace Southeast Asia (February 2020).
 Toxic Air: The Price of Fossil Fuels.
 Retrieved from https://storage.googleapis.com/planet4-southeastasia-stateless/2020/02/da1c8e5c-toxic-air-report-110220.pdf

 3. Morningstar (August 2020).
 4 Easy Steps to Finding a Suitable ESG Fund.
-Retrieved from https://www.morningstar.com/articles/997978/4-easy-steps-to-finding-a-suitable-esg-fund
+Retrieved from https://www.morningstar.com/personal-finance/4-easy-steps-finding-suitable-esg-fund

 4. Fund Selector Asia (February 21).
 Asia ESG funds attract record flows.
 Retrieved from https://fundselectorasia.com/asia-esg-funds-attract-record-flows/